shadow-robot/aurora/README.md

 The docker images used for aurora development are [here](https://cloud.docker.com/u/shadowrobot/repository/docker/shadowrobot/aurora-molecule-devel)

-We are currently using the bionic tag
+Currently both xenial and bionic tags are working well and there is no difference.
+The rest of the document assumes the user is using bionic tag.

 Instructions on how to use this:
 1. Use a Ubuntu 16.04 or Ubuntu 18.04 computer